tildeeine/home_safety_iot/README.md

 # Ambient Intelligence Project - Health Monitoring System
 ## Project instructions
-To run the React app locally to see the dashboard, use the following command:
+To run the React app locally to see the dashboard, use the following command from the "dashboard" folder:

 ```sh
 npm start